Fair Harbor, New York

 Fair Harbor is a small community hamlet located near the western end of Fire Island.
 It is a part of the Town of Islip on Long Island, New York.
-With approximately 350 homes within its 13-block town limits, the town features a few stores, a restaurant and a pizza shop, giving it old-style charm with the security of a state-of-the-art Fire Department and EMS.
-Moreover, the beach is wide, and the bay front is active.
+With approximately 350 homes within its 13-block town limits, the town features a few stores and other amenities, giving it old-style charm with the security of a state-of-the-art Fire Department and EMS.
+Moreover, the small town is mere steps away from the easily accessible beach, and the bay front is incredibly active during the summer months.

 History

 The community was first founded in the late 1800s.

 A few of Fair Harbor's 350 houses date to the 1920s, but most were built in the 1970s and many have been built recently.

 Community

 Fair Harbor—like most other Fire Island communities—is mainly a summer community, although a few families choose to live there year-round.
 Many of the homes have been passed down from generation to generation.
 The town has a strong summer rental market, with most houses renting for the entire summer season or by the month.
 During the off-season there is limited car access to Fire Island while during the summer there is no car access and the town can only be reached by ferry or private boat.
 Biking and walking are the main modes of transportation.
 Fair Harbor falls under the police jurisdiction of Suffolk County Marine Bureau and is protected by its own volunteer fire department, the Fair Harbor Fire Department, founded in 1931.
 During the summer months lifeguards are stationed on both the bay beach and ocean beach.